- Download our Moving to Oman Guide (PDF)

 + PRO: Driving is cheap

 Compared to the West, fuel and cars are affordable in Oman and, in the long run, purchasing a vehicle can be more economical than using taxis.
 Owning a car is also a good idea if expats want to visit rural areas or go camping.

 - CON: A Western lifestyle is expensive

 The cost of living in Oman varies, depending on whether one is in the bigger cities or the smaller rural towns.
 As a rule, it is higher in Muscat than neighbouring regions, but salaries are adjusted to account for this.
 Eating Asian and Omani food can be inexpensive, but watch out for the price of alcohol and Western clothing brands.

 Education and schools in Oman

 + PRO: Good international schools

 The standard of education in Oman is generally quite high, and private schools tend to have excellent facilities with many extra-curricular activities.
 International schools will often employ teachers trained in the language of, and who have teaching experience from, the country relevant to the curriculum.
 There are also many nursery schools to choose from.

 - CON: Education is expensive

-The fees at some private schools are undoubtedly costly.
+The fees at some private schools are extraordinarily costly.
 It's a good idea to check out a range of schools before deciding where to send a child.

 Healthcare in Oman

 + PRO: Good private healthcare

 The general standard of healthcare in Oman is high, both in the public and the private sectors.
 As in most countries, private healthcare is seen as preferable (with English-speaking staff, better facilities and shorter waiting lists).
-This is good news for expats, who aren't able to use public healthcare facilities unless it is an emergency.
+This is good news for expats, who aren't able to use public healthcare facilities in Oman unless it is an emergency.